OneOffTech/geoserver-client-php/readme.md

 - `Shapefile`
 - `Shapefile` inside `zip` archive
 - `GeoTIFF`
+- `GeoPackage` format version 1.2 (can contain both vector and raster data, but will be reported as vector)
 - Styled Layer Descriptor `SLD` files for layer styles in XML format

 You can check if a file is supported using